MicrosoftDocs/azure-databases-docs/articles/cosmos-db/emulator.md

 c1bb8cf53f8a   microsoft/azure-cosmosdb-emulator:2.0   "/bin/bash -c /home/…"   5 seconds ago   Up 5 seconds   0.0.0.0:1234->1234/tcp, :::1234->1234/tcp, 0.0.0.0:8081->8081/tcp, :::8081->8081/tcp   wonderful_tu
 ```

-The emulator server on port 8081 and the data explorer on port 1234.
+The emulator gateway endpoint runs on port 8081 and the data explorer on port 1234.
 Copy `https://localhost:1234` into your browser to access the data explorer.
 It may take a few seconds for data explorer to come up.
 The gatewat endpoint should be available immediately.

 > [!IMPORTANT]
 > This version of the emulator currently supports [gateway mode](./nosql/sdk-connection-modes.md#available-connectivity-modes) only, with a select subset of features (see [below](#feature-support-matrix)).
+It only supports the NoSQL API.

 ### HTTP support

-By default, the V2 emulator runs on standard https port 443 using a self-signed certificat.
+By default, the V2 emulator runs on standard https port 443.
 However, you can disable https and run with http, using the below command:

 ```shell
 docker run -d  -p 8081:8081 -p 1234:1234 -e GATEWAY_TLS_ENABLED="False"   microsoft/azure-cosmosdb-emulator:2.0